vorachet/fuseki-c/README.md

 # 9KB SPARQL Query/Insert/Update C client for Jena Fuseki & Wikidata.org based on libcurl

+"What makes you happy SPARQL user?
+Beleive me, theese mall C programs are the answer"

 Very small fast C client programs for Jena Fuseki & Wikidata.org

 See how Fuseki-c fast